System of National Accounts: Institutional units

-Institutional units can be grouped in sectors, and institutional sectors also contain sub-sectors, which identify and distinguish e.g. public and private, market and non-market enterprises, and domestically owned and foreign-owned enterprises, as well as different types of households.
-Usually the characteristics of all units are registered in large databases with metadata, and are regularly updated.
+Institutional units can be grouped in sectors.
+Institutional sectors can be divided into sub-sectors, which identify and distinguish e.g. public and private, market and non-market enterprises, and domestically owned and foreign-owned enterprises, as well as different types of households.
+Usually the characteristics of all units are registered in large databases with metadata (including physical and postal addresses), and are continuously or regularly updated.
 These databases are the largest, most detailed collection of information about all the organizations active in the national economy.

+Half a century ago, it was still quite common for companies and other institutional units to work with their own employees as one business unit from one location with one address, supplying one type of product or service.
+But in the digital era, many business and government units no longer operate this way.
+Instead, there are "networks" of organizations, "hubs", and "outsourced" services which perform tasks for multiple companies, subsidiaries and affiliates.
+The business operations no longer occur at just one site or address as one legal entity; employees work at multiple sites; and the locations used may shift more frequently.
+This makes the design of modern geostatistical registers of institutional units more complex than they were in the past.
+The registers have to be maintained and revised more frequently, and more research is required to be able to identify/categorize each separate organization correctly, for statistical purposes.

 Industrial classification

 All economic activities of institutional units in a country are identified and grouped with the aid of the 2023 International Standard Industrial Classification of All Economic Activities (ISIC version 5) or one of its predecessors.
 When all economic activities are registered in databases with metadata, according to their characteristics, it is possible to sort the data in a huge variety of different ways, at higher or lower levels of generality/specificity.
 This makes detailed and comprehensive comparisons possible for different economic activities, both within countries and between countries.